-So far I have had a great experience using Face ID on my iPhone X. Facial recognition technology can carry out all the assigned tasks with desired security and reliability.
-Case in point, autofilling passwords, and credit card info in Safari with Face ID on iPhone X is quite a straightforward task, and I find it more convenient than getting it done with Touch ID.
+So far I have had a great experience using Face ID on my iPhone.
+Facial recognition technology can carry out all the assigned tasks with desired security and reliability.
+Case in point, autofilling passwords, and credit card info in Safari with Face ID on iPhone X, Xs, Xs Max, and XR is pretty simple.

-Once you have set up Safari AutoFill on your iPhone X, you won’t need to enter saved information manually.
+Once you have set up Safari AutoFill on your iPhone, you won’t need to enter saved information manually.
 Simply authenticate your identity using Face ID and you are done.

-Ensure that Safari AutoFill has turned on your iPhone: Launch Settings app → Face ID & Passcode → Enter your iPhone X Passcode → toggle on Safari AutoFill, if it’s not already.
+Ensure that Password AutoFill is turned on your iPhone: Launch Settings app → Face ID & Passcode → Enter your iPhone X Passcode → toggle on Password AutoFill, if it’s not already enabled.

-How to Use Safari AutoFill with Face ID on iPhone X
+Use Safari Password AutoFill with Face ID on iPhone

 Once you have enabled Safari AutoFill, you can use this feature to quickly fill out the saved information.

 Step #1.
 Open Safari on your iPhone and go to a website.